-I might have simply meant it as a word-play against FAST LIFE, this motto reckoning we should all be checking endless to-do lists, getting jet-lag through Milan to New York, answering e-mails from 6 AM while sipping a green detox tea since it is also trendy to stay healthy, swiping back and forth on a smartphone always ready to blink at any upcoming notifications, checking endless to-do lists again, etc.
+I might have simply meant it as a word-play against FAST LIFE.
+A type of lifestyle reckoning it’s cool to be checking endless to-do lists, getting jet-lag through Milan to New York, answering e-mails from 6 AM while sipping a green detox tea since it is also trendy to stay healthy, swiping back and forth on your smartphone always ready to blink out its LED at any upcoming notifications, and to be checking your endless to-do lists again.

-While it will firstly fill you with a sense of accomplishment with the belief that productivity is the main life-goal to achieve, it may lastly lead you to the syndrome of burn-out.
+While it will firstly fill you up with a sense of accomplishment with the belief that productivity is the main life-goal to achieve, it may lastly lead you to the syndrome of burn-out.
 With it not-so-friendly friend bore-out and close cousin brown-out, theses go into pathologies related to job stress.
-While bore-out simply means being bored at work due to no-tasks to do (I do know how awful it feels, wouldn’t wish anyone that…!), burn-out is related to pure exhaustion and brown-out to pure disengagement.
+While bore-out simply means being bored at work due to no-tasks-at-all to do, burn-out is related to pure exhaustion and brown-out to pure disengagement.
 That is, in (very) short.
 [I know most of my little readers don’t know French but here is the article I used as a reference.]